Zero Kubernetes Secrets Architecture¶

 This creates:

-- Vault policy
+- OpenBao policy

 cloudtaser-operator-- grants CRUD onsecret/data/cloudtaser/system/*andsecret/metadata/cloudtaser/system/* - Kubernetes auth role